 - 150+ Useful Email Phrases That Will Make Your Life Easier

 - All The Email Greetings You Need For Professional Emails

 Talaera Talks - Transcript Episode 7

 - Topic: Tone in Customer Success

 - Listen: Spotify, Apple Podcasts, Google Podcasts

 - Duration: 24 minutes

 Welcome to Talaera Talks, the business English communication podcast for non-native professionals.
 My name is Paola and I am co hosting the show with Simon.
-In this podcast we're going to be covering communication advice and tips to help express yourself with confidence in English in professional settings.
+In this podcast, we're going to be covering communication advice and tips to help express yourself with confidence in English in professional settings.
 So we hope you enjoy the show!

 Hi, everyone.
 We're back with a new Talaera episode.
-And I'm very, very excited to share with you.
+And I'm very, very excited to share it with you.
 And I'm here today with Simon.
 Hi, Simon.